Danielbegel/evidential-dl-ae/README.md

 Make standard plots.

 ## Getting Started
-Requirements (make a conda env): python 3.5+, h5py, tensorflow, tensorflow_probability, tf_keras
+0. Requirements (make a conda env): python 3.5+, h5py, tensorflow, tensorflow_probability, tf_keras
+1. Download the datasets from Zenodo (https://zenodo.org/records/5046389) and copy to `data/` directory.

-1. Run the `train_entrypoint.py` script, modifying the script to specify your train config file ("TRAINER_CONFIG_FILE") and desired model type ("Create Model")
+2. Run the `train_entrypoint.py` script, modifying the script to specify your train config file ("TRAINER_CONFIG_FILE") and desired model type ("Create Model")
-2.
+3.

 ## Contributing
 - Create a new branch and add changes